 - Satellite Love Interest: Many goddesses (Aya, Sarpanit, etc.) have little-to-no roles outside of being some god's wife.

-- Servant Race: Humanity were explicitly created to be slaves to the gods.
+- Servant Race: Humanity was explicitly created to be slaves to the gods.

-- She's a Man in Japan: Inverted.
-Inanna's second-in-command, Ninshubur, is female in the Sumerian myths, but was turned into a male in the later Assyro-Babylonian versions.
+- She's a Man in Japan: Inanna's second-in-command, Ninshubur, is female in the Sumerian myths but was turned into a male in the later Assyro-Babylonian versions.

-- She also seems to cross over into Yandere territory
+- Tsundere: Inanna.
+She also seems to cross over into Yandere territory.

 Works that reference and/or derive from Mesopotamian mythology